Why the world needs more insect proof clothing

 As long as mosquito-borne diseases keep on claiming victims, people will search for new remedies.
 Vaccines and medicines are either not effective or too expensive, and catching every single mosquito that carries Malaria, Zika, Yellow fever, West Nile virus (and so on) is simply impossible.
 This is why we should search for ways to deter mosquitos long before they get the chance to sting.
 If we invented insect repellent clothing that would keep the mosquitos away, there would be no disease to cure.
 Less people would get infected, and less people would die.
 This would give researchers more time to work on effective vaccines, that could eventually exterminate the mosquito-borne diseases altogether.

-Do you want to know more about insect repellent clothing and permethrin?
+Do you want to know more about insect repellent clothing and its biocide?
 Download our new white paper “Itchy questions about permethrin regulation- an essential overview” for free!